Fiona-Nyadero/alx-system_engineering-devops/0x00-shell_basics/README.md

-mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file rm -r - a script that deletes the directory
+mkdir - a scritpt that creates a directory named my first directory in the /tmp/ directory mv - a script to move the file rm -r - a script that deletes the directory cd - - a script that changes the working directory to the previous one